 What our priorities are and how we're doing

 We have a number of documents setting out Derby Homes priorities and monitoring our progress.
 These include strategies, plans, performance indicators, inspections and reviews.

 Reports indicating main priorities and progress against them

 Our main document is our Delivery Plan. which sets out how we will achieve our mission and aims.

 We monitor our performance in all our services on a regular basis, and involve our customers, partners – especially the Council - and staff in doing this.
-You can find out more information about our How are we performing?
+You can find out more information on our page: How are we performing?
 You can also see a number of reports that include performance information on our Committee Information Management System (CMIS) site.